Alcidespb24/RAG/output.md

 1. A covered entity may require the individual to make a request for a confidential communication described in paragraph (b)(1) of this section in writing.
 2. A covered entity may condition the provision of a reasonable accommodation on:
 1. When appropriate, information as to how payment, if any, will be handled; and
 2. Specification of an alternative address or other method of contact.

-3. A covered health care provider may not require an explanation from the individual as to the basis for the request as a condition of providing communications on a confidential basis.
+(iii) A covered health care provider may not require an explanation from the individual as to the basis for the request as a condition of providing communications on a confidential basis.

-4. A health plan may require that a request contain a statement that disclosure of all or part of the information to which the request pertains could endanger the individual.
+(iv) A health plan may require that a request contain a statement that disclosure of all or part of the information to which the request pertains could endanger the individual.

 (2) Unreviewable grounds for denial.
 A covered entity may deny an individual access without providing the individual an opportunity for review, in the following circumstances.

 1. The protected health information is excepted from the right of access by paragraph (a)(1) of this section.

-105

 HIPAA Administrative Simplification Regulation Text March 2013

+# (ii)

-(ii) A covered entity that is a correctional institution or a covered health care provider acting under the direction of the correctional institution may deny, in whole or in part, an inmate's request to obtain a copy of protected health information, if obtaining such copy would jeopardize the health, safety, security, custody, or rehabilitation of the individual or of other inmates, or the safety of any officer, employee, or other person at the correctional institution or responsible for the transporting of the inmate.
+A covered entity that is a correctional institution or a covered health care provider acting under the direction of the correctional institution may deny, in whole or in part, an inmate's request to obtain a copy of protected health information, if obtaining such copy would jeopardize the health, safety, security, custody, or rehabilitation of the individual or of other inmates, or the safety of any officer, employee, or other person at the correctional institution or responsible for the transporting of the inmate.

+# (i)

-(i) A licensed health care professional has determined, in the exercise of professional judgment, that the access requested is reasonably likely to endanger the life or physical safety of the individual or another person;
+A licensed health care professional has determined, in the exercise of professional judgment, that the access requested is reasonably likely to endanger the life or physical safety of the individual or another person;

+# (ii)

-(ii) The protected health information makes reference to another person (unless such other person is a health care provider) and a licensed health care professional has determined, in the exercise of professional judgment, that the access requested is reasonably likely to cause substantial harm to such other person; or
+The protected health information makes reference to another person (unless such other person is a health care provider) and a licensed health care professional has determined, in the exercise of professional judgment, that the access requested is reasonably likely to cause substantial harm to such other person; or

+# (iii)

-(iii) The request for access is made by the individual's personal representative and a licensed health care professional has determined, in the exercise of professional judgment, that the provision of access to such personal representative is reasonably likely to cause substantial harm to the individual or another person.
+The request for access is made by the individual's personal representative and a licensed health care professional has determined, in the exercise of professional judgment, that the provision of access to such personal representative is reasonably likely to cause substantial harm to the individual or another person.

+# (2)

-(2) Timely action by the covered entity. (i) Except as provided in paragraph (b)(2)(ii) of this section, the covered entity must act on a request for access no later than 30 days after receipt of the request as follows.
+Timely action by the covered entity. (i) Except as provided in paragraph (b)(2)(ii) of this section, the covered entity must act on a request for access no later than 30 days after receipt of the request as follows.

+# (A)

-(A) If the covered entity grants the request, in whole or in part, it must inform the individual of the acceptance of the request and provide the access requested, in accordance with paragraph (c) of this section.
+If the covered entity grants the request, in whole or in part, it must inform the individual of the acceptance of the request and provide the access requested, in accordance with paragraph (c) of this section.

+# (B)

-(B) If the covered entity denies the request, in whole or in part, it must provide the individual with a written denial, in accordance with paragraph (d) of this section.
+If the covered entity denies the request, in whole or in part, it must provide the individual with a written denial, in accordance with paragraph (d) of this section.

+# (ii)

-(ii) If the covered entity is unable to take an action required by paragraph (b)(2)(i)(A) or (B) of this section within the time required by paragraph (b)(2)(i) of this section, as applicable, the covered entity may extend the time for such actions by no more than 30 days, provided that:
+If the covered entity is unable to take an action required by paragraph (b)(2)(i)(A) or (B) of this section within the time required by paragraph (b)(2)(i) of this section, as applicable, the covered entity may extend the time for such actions by no more than 30 days, provided that:

+# (A)

-(A) The covered entity, within the time limit set by paragraph (b)(2)(i) of this section, as applicable, provides the individual with a written statement of the reasons for the delay and the date by which the covered entity will complete its action on the request; and
+The covered entity, within the time limit set by paragraph (b)(2)(i) of this section, as applicable, provides the individual with a written statement of the reasons for the delay and the date by which the covered entity will complete its action on the request; and

+# (B)

-(B) The covered entity may have only one such extension of time for action on a request for access.
+The covered entity may have only one such extension of time for action on a request for access.

+# (3)

+Reviewable grounds for denial.
+A covered entity may deny an individual access, provided that the individual is given a right to have such denials reviewed, as required by paragraph (d)(4) of this section.

+# (1)

-(c) Implementation specifications: Provision of access.
-If the covered entity provides an individual with access to inspect or to obtain a copy of the protected health information about the individual that is maintained in a designated record set, the covered entity must permit an individual to request access to.
+Individual's request for access.
+The covered entity must permit an individual to request access to inspect or to obtain a copy of the protected health information about the individual that is maintained in a designated record set.
+The covered entity may require individuals to make requests for access in writing, provided that it informs individuals of such a requirement.

-(3) Reviewable grounds for denial.
-A covered entity may deny an individual access, provided that the individual is given a right to have such denials reviewed, as required by.

-106
+# (4)

+Review of a denial of access.
+If access is denied on a ground permitted under paragraph (a)(3) of this section, the individual has the right to have the denial reviewed by a licensed health care professional who is designated by the covered entity to act as a reviewing official and who did not participate in the original decision to deny.
+The covered entity must provide or deny access in accordance with the determination of the reviewing official under paragraph (d)(4) of this section.

+# (v)

+An individual's access may be denied if the protected health information was obtained from someone other than a health care provider under a promise of confidentiality and the access requested would be reasonably likely to reveal the source of the information.

+# (b)

+Implementation specifications: Requests for access and timely action.

+# (c)

+Implementation specifications: Provision of access.
+If the covered entity provides an individual with access to inspect or obtain a copy of the protected health information, it must do so in accordance with the requirements of this section.